MAKE

 Bigger crochet hook + thicker yarn = looser, chunkier scarf that’s quicker to make.

 * If you have (or have access to) any yarn, or any crochet hook, start there!
-There’s no magic material(s) that you must use here — the most important part is getting hands on; getting started; getting comfortable; and not getting caught up in whether you’ve sourced the “right” things.
+There are no magic material(s) that you must use — the most important part is getting hands on; getting started; getting comfortable; and not getting caught up in whether you’ve sourced the “right” things.

 Step one: A single slip knot

-Your scarf begins with a basic slip knot, which creates a little loop for your crochet hook.
+Your scarf begins with a basic slip knot, which creates a secure loop for your crochet hook.
 Leave a few inches of a extra yarn at the end — that’s called the yarn tail.
+The yarn attached to the skein or ball is called the working yarn.

 Step two: How to hold the yarn and crochet hook